Martin Van Buren

-Martin Van Buren (/væn ˈbjʊərən/ van-_-BYOO-rən; Maarten van Buren /nl/; December 5, 1782 – July 24, 1862) was the eighth president of the United States, serving from 1837 to 1841.
-A primary founder of the Democratic Party, Van Buren held a number of prominent offices.
-He served as New York's attorney general and U.S. senator, then briefly as the ninth governor of New York.
-After joining Andrew Jackson's administration, he served as the tenth United States secretary of state, minister to the United Kingdom, and ultimately, as the eighth vice president from 1833 to 1837, after being elected on Jackson's ticket in 1832.
-Van Buren won the presidency in 1836 against divided Whig opponents.
-He lost re-election in 1840, and failed to win the Democratic nomination in 1844.
-Later in his life, Van Buren re-emerged as an elder statesman and an anti-slavery leader who led the Free Soil Party ticket in the 1848 presidential election.
+Martin Van Buren (Note: /væn ˈbjʊərən/; Maarten van Buren, /nl/) (December 5, 1782 – July 24, 1862) was the eighth president of the United States, serving from 1837 to 1841.
+Van Buren co-founded the Democratic Party with Andrew Jackson and became Jackson's vice president from 1833 to 1837.

-He was born in Kinderhook, New York, where most residents were of Dutch descent and spoke Dutch as their primary language.
-Van Buren is the only president to have spoken English as a second language.
-He entered politics as a member of the Democratic-Republican Party, won a seat in the New York State Senate, and was elected to the United States Senate in 1821.
-As the leader of the Bucktails faction of the party, Van Buren established the political machine known as the Albany Regency.
-He ran successfully for governor of New York to support Andrew Jackson's candidacy in the 1828 presidential election but resigned shortly after Jackson was inaugurated so he could accept appointment as Jackson's secretary of state.
+Van Buren was born in Kinderhook, New York, where most residents were of Dutch descent and spoke Dutch as their primary language.
+He is the only president to have spoken English as a second language.
+Van Buren entered politics as a member of the Democratic-Republican Party, won a seat in the New York State Senate in 1813, and was elected to the United States Senate in 1821.
+As the leader of the Bucktails faction of the party, he established the political machine known as the Albany Regency.
+Van Buren ran successfully for governor of New York to support Andrew Jackson's candidacy in the 1828 presidential election but resigned shortly after Jackson was inaugurated so he could accept appointment as Jackson's secretary of state.
 In the cabinet, Van Buren was a key Jackson advisor and built the organizational structure for the coalescing Democratic Party.
 He ultimately resigned to help resolve the Petticoat affair and briefly served as ambassador to the United Kingdom.
 At Jackson's behest, the 1832 Democratic National Convention nominated Van Buren for vice president, and he took office after the Democratic ticket won the 1832 presidential election.